iftialmin10/finance-app/design/components.md

 - Type badges for quick identification
 - Month summary showing total income, total expense, and net balance
 - Responsive table that adapts to mobile (cards) and desktop (table)
-- Reads from `transactions-YYYY-MM.csv` and filters based on selected type
+- Reads from database and filters based on selected type

 ### 4. `/tags/edit` - Edit Tags Page
 ```